xso4/vndb-mirror/js/README.md

 ## Widgets

 ...is the name I chose for components that can be instantiated from the Perl backend by adding a `widget($name, $data)` attribute to a HTML tag.
-They're similar to "modules" in Elm.
+A widget is a mithril.js component that can be registered anywhere in JS with the following

-A widget is a mithril.js component that can be registered anywhere in JS with the following line:
+line:

 ```js
 widget('Name', vnode => {